Experience Fall Migration in Port Arthur, TX

 The J.D.
 Murphree Wildlife Area is a diverse wetland along the Texas Chenier Plain and Texas Point National wildlife refuge extends along the Gulf of Mexico shore land with tidal flats, shallow freshwater lakes and marsh influenced by daily tides.

-Here’s what to look for, when:
+What to look for, when:

 Late August through Mid-October – Southbound Fall Migrants